-The Rules of the Road guided our campaign–and they will continue to be a part of the spirit that guides our work going forward.
-In the heat of an election, we must remember what brought us to this work in the first place and ourselves exhibit the values of the candidates and causes we are supporting every step of the way.
+The Rules of the Road have guided our work since the beginning—and they will continue to be a part of the spirit that guides everything we do going forward.
+During this decisive decade, we must remember what brought us to this work in the first place and ourselves always exhibit the values of the causes and candidates we are supporting every step of the way.

 In our thoughts, words, and actions we cultivate a sense of respect.
 We respect one another on this team, we respect every public office, and we respect every individual we encounter on the campaign trail, including our competitors.
 The better we hold up this value among ourselves, the better it will reflect outside.
 It will represent a quiet antidote to the idea that this project is too audacious to be taken seriously.